Safety in Colombia

 The main risks in Colombia

-As in most countries around the world, there are a number of safety points to bear in mind if you’re not to find yourself in a bad situation.
-Below are the main ‘dangers’ to be aware of when traveling in Colombia.
+As in most countries in the world, there are a number of safety points to bear in mind if you don’t want to find yourself in a bad situation.
+Below are the main ‘dangers’ to be aware of when traveling to Colombia.

 - Tourists in Colombia run fewer risks than the local population, and have to deal mainly with petty crime and street delinquency, as in most countries.
-Increased vigilance is required in major cities.
+Greater vigilance is called for in large cities.

-- Pickpocketing: especially common in big cities and their public transport systems.
-Remember to carry your bag in front of you and not to put valuables in your pockets, especially your back pockets.
+- Pickpocketing: especially prevalent in big cities and their public transport systems.
+Remember to carry your bag in front of you and to keep valuables out of your pockets, especially your back pockets.

 - Armed groups (FARC, ELN, etc.): although the pressure of armed groups in Colombia is less intense today, they are still present in certain areas of the country, generally off the tourist trail.

-- Natural hazards: Colombia is subject to natural hazards such as earthquakes, volcanic eruptions, landslides and floods.
+- Natural hazards: Colombia is prone to natural hazards such as earthquakes, volcanic eruptions, landslides and floods.
 Keep yourself informed of the situation before you leave.

 - Drinks with Scopolamine: some careless people in nightclubs or bars may offer you a free drink, which may contain Scopolamine, turning you into a docile “zombie”.